WillPresley/hosts/readme.md

 The `whitelist` is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo  from `origin` in the future.

+## How can I contribute hosts records?

+If you discover sketchy domains you feel should be included here, here are some ways to contribute them.

+### Option 1: contact one of our hosts sources

+The best way to get new domains included is to submit an issue to any of the data providers whose home pages are [listed here](https://github.com/StevenBlack/hosts#sources-of-hosts-data-unified-in-this-variant).
+This is best because once you submit new domains, they will be curated and updated by the dedicated folks who maintain these sources.

+### Option 2: add your domains to Steven Black's personal data file

+Fork this hosts this repo and add your links to [https://github.com/StevenBlack/hosts/blob/master/data/StevenBlack/hosts](https://github.com/StevenBlack/hosts/blob/master/data/StevenBlack/hosts).

+Then, submit a pull request.

+**WARNING**: this is less desireable than Option 1 because the ongoing curation falls on us and what you've just done is created more work for us.

+### Option 3: create your own hosts list as a repo on Github

+If you're able to curate your own collection of sketchy domains, then curate your own hosts list.
+Then signal the existance of your remo as [a new issue](https://github.com/StevenBlack/hosts/issues) and we may include your new repo into the collection of sources we pull whenever we create new versions.

 ## What is a hosts file?